Learning Dense Hand Contact Estimation from Imbalanced Data: Introduction

 Therefore, we propose HACO, a framework that learns dense hand contact estimation from imbalanced data.
 Initially, HACO is trained on a large-scale, assorted dataset composed of 14 datasets, shown in Table~\ref{tab:dataset}, that contains various hand interactions to leverage the power of large-scale training~\cite{brown2020language, rombach2022high, kirillov2023segment, yang2024depth, pavlakos2024reconstructing}.
 However, this large-scale dataset still exhibits inherent imbalance in terms of both class and spatial distribution.
 To address these issues, we introduce two strategies designed to fully exploit the potential of such large-scale data.
-First, we introduce \textit{Balanced Contact Sampling (BCS)}, which mitigates class imbalance in hand contact datasets by dividing the dataset into multiple sampling groups, each representing different statistics of contact and non-contact instances.
-To ensure fair representation of all contact statistics, we compute a contact balance score that measures how much each hand contact sample deviates from the dataset-wide average.
-This metric enables us to assess whether each sample is under-represented or over-represented within the original dataset and to adjust the sampling ratios accordingly, ensuring all contact types are well represented.
+First, we introduce \textit{Balanced Contact Sampling (BCS)}, which mitigates class imbalance in hand contact datasets by dividing the dataset into multiple sampling groups, each representing different statistics of contact and non-contact.
+To ensure fair representation of the contact statistics, we compute a contact balance score that measures how much each hand contact instance deviates from the dataset-wide average.
+This metric enables us to assess whether each instance is under-represented or over-represented within the original dataset and to adjust the sampling ratios accordingly, ensuring all contact types are well represented.
 Second, we present the \textit{Vertex-Level Class-Balanced (VCB) loss}, which applies spatially varying weights to each vertex to address the spatial imbalance issue in hand contact datasets.
-Inspired by the core idea of class-balanced (CB) loss~\cite{cui2019class}, which re-weights samples based on class frequency, we adapt this concept to the spatial domain by computing a separate loss weight for each vertex based on how well contact and non-contact cases are represented at that vertex in the dataset.
-While the original CB loss applies global class-level weighting, our method performs fine-grained, vertex-level weighting, allowing the model to focus on under-represented contact patterns in a spatially aware manner.
+Inspired by the core idea of class-balanced (CB) loss~\cite{cui2019class}, which re-weights the loss based on class frequency, we adapt this concept to the spatial domain by computing a separate loss weight for each vertex based on how well contact and non-contact are represented at the vertex within the dataset.
+While the original CB loss applies global class-level weighting, our method performs fine-grained, vertex-level weighting, allowing the model to focus on under-represented contact patterns in a spatially-aware manner.

 As a result, HACO achieves state-of-the-art performance across diverse hand contact scenarios, including hand-object, hand-hand, hand-scene, and hand-body interactions, consistently outperforming existing methods.